brittpinder/ios-reference/swift/properties/README.md

 range.end = 10
 print(range.start) // 5
 ```
 In the above example, the keyword `newValue` represents the value that has just been assigned.
-If you want to you can give this new value your own name:
+If you want, you can define your own name for the new value:

 ```swift
 set(newEnd) {